imoneoi/openchat/README.md

 ## <a id="models"></a> Models

-Our latest model, OpenChat 3.2 SUPER, is an enhanced version of the original OpenChat 3.2.
+Our latest model is OpenChat 3.2 SUPER.
 We recommend using it for optimal conversational and instruction-following performance.
-Older versions are supported for a limited time for research purposes.
-All models are designed for English and have limited multilingual capabilities.
+This models is designed for English and have limited multilingual capabilities.
 They can be downloaded under the [Llama 2 Community License](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).

 To use these models, we highly recommend installing the OpenChat package by following the [installation guide](#installation) and using the OpenChat OpenAI-compatible API server by running the serving command from the table below.
 The server is optimized for high-throughput deployment using [vLLM](https://github.com/vllm-project/vllm) and can run on a GPU with at least 48GB RAM or two consumer GPUs with tensor parallelism.
 To enable tensor parallelism, append `--tensor-parallel-size 2` to the serving command.